Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Methods of generating metrologically-useful entanglement

-\textit{\textbf{Four-wave mixing --- }} Atomic four-wave mixing~\cite{Deng:1999} involves the collision and scattering of two incoming matter-waves into two distinct momentum modes.
+A similar scheme could be used for quantum-enhanced rotation sensing with a toroidally-trapped spin-1 BEC~\cite{Nolan:2016}.
+A Raman transition, implemented via Laguerre-Gaussian optical beams, first coherently outcouples small `seeds' of atoms into $|F=1, m_F = \pm 1\rangle$ with orbital angular momentum $\pm \hbar l$, respectively.
+Bose enhancement then causes a subsequent period of spin-exchange collisional dynamics to preferentially scatter pairs of atoms into these well-defined orbital angular momentum modes, creating a counter-rotating, spin-squeezed state suitable for rotation sensing.
+As shown in Ref.~[\cite{Kruse:2016}], a large number of entangled atom pairs are not necessarily required for sub-SNL atom interferometry, since these can be coherently combined with the remaining $|F=1, m_F =0\rangle$ atoms to boost the overall atom number in a three-mode interferometer. \\\\ \textit{\textbf{b.
+Molecular disassociation ---}} The formation and disassociation of weakly-bound ultracold dimers can be controlled via a Feschbach resonance~\cite{Durr:2004} or photoassociation~\cite{McKenzie:2002}.
+This could provide correlated atomic pairs which, for sufficiently slow disassociation, would be outcoupled from the molecular BEC as well-defined atomic beams~\cite{Kheruntsyan:2005}.
+Unfortunately, the momentum of these beams is not naturally mode-matched to an optical beamsplitting process, so using this as a correlated atomic source for quantum-enhanced interferometry would be challenging. \\\\ \textit{\textbf{c.
+Four-wave mixing ---}} Atomic four-wave mixing~\cite{Deng:1999} involves the collision and scattering of two incoming matter-waves into two distinct momentum modes.
 This process is either spontaneous or stimulated and, due to momentum conservation, gives correlated pairs in the two outgoing modes.
 Consequently, atomic four-wave mixing can create entangled matter-wave momentum modes~\cite{Vogels:2002, Vogels:2003, Zin:2005, Deuar:2007, Ferris:2009, Ogren:2009, Dall:2009, Dennis:2010, Haine:2011}; this has been verified experimentally~\cite{Perrin:2007, Jaskula:2010, Bucker:2011}.
 For confined BECs, this scattering is not necessarily into the untrapped atomic momentum modes that form the arms of a free-space atom interferometer.
 For instance, in Ref.~[\cite{Bucker:2011}] four-wave mixing scattered atoms from the ground state of the trapped condensate to the first excited state of the trap.

 Unlike spin-exchange collisions, four-wave mixing can occur in magnetically-insensitive states, which is beneficial for inertial sensing.
 However, as with any method that produces correlated pairs rather than spin-squeezed states, the phase must be inferred from changes in the final state's fluctuations ($\hat{S} = \hat{J}_z^2$), rather than changes in the mean ($\hat{S} = \hat{J}_z$).
 This makes the sensitivity extremely susceptible to imperfect detection.
-However, the use of a coherent `seed' in the target modes to create a preferred direction for the atomic spin alleviates this problem \cite{Haine:2011}.
+However, the use of a coherent seed in the target modes to create a preferred direction for the atomic spin alleviates this problem \cite{Haine:2011}.